MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have started recieving feedback from the players.
 I have to fix some minor bugs.
 The report is my main priority right now.
 -28/03/2025
 The report is almost done, I will make the final bugfixes and re-release the game soon.
+-31/03/2025
+Players have found a way to completely skip the arena fight.
+This is now fixed, players cannot exit the arena until the mini boss is spawned.